thomasalbuquerque/currency-converter_frontend/README.md

 Additionally, the application includes a feature that allows users to store their conversions.
 It has a login system and provides a list of all conversions made by the logged-in user.
 Each conversion entry includes the currencies, amounts, and the date and time it occurred.

+The currency ratios are retrieved from [CurrencyAPI](https://currencyapi.com/).
+When a user initially accesses the website, these values are stored in the user's browser cache and remain valid for 24 hours from the first access.
+Therefore, the ratios are not updated each time the user visits the website; instead, they retain the values obtained during the first access within the past 24 hours.
+This approach is implemented to prevent exceeding the monthly limit of 300 free API calls from CurrencyAPI.

 IMPORTANT: To run this application locally, you need to first set up the database and backend, as demonstrated in the backend repository: https://github.com/thomasalbuquerque/currency-converter_backend

 Link for the deployed app: https://coincalc-currency-converter.vercel.app/